Ahmed Al-Rumaihi: BIG3

-Al-Rumaihi and other investors were sued by the rapper and actor Ice Cube and his business partner, Jeff Kwatinetz in the Superior Court for Los Angeles County, California for $1.2 billion in damages for defamation, trade libel and interference with contractual relations.
+Al-Rumaihi and other investors were sued by the rapper and actor Ice Cube and his business partner Jeff Kwatinetz in the Superior Court for Los Angeles County, California for $1.2 billion in damages for defamation, trade libel and interference with contractual relations.
 The legal complaint, filed April 5, 2018, by Geragos & Geragos, includes an allegation that Al-Rumaihi and other Qatari officials who were passive investors in the men's BIG3 basketball league had failed to fund their "small, passive, minority stake" but instead were using their money and influence to gain access to people connected to U.S. President Donald Trump.

-Al-Rumaihi met with Trump surrogates on 12 December 2016 and later, in a sworn declaration, that he bribed Trump administration officials.
+Al-Rumaihi met with Trump surrogates on 12 December 2016 and later stated, in a sworn declaration, that he bribed Trump administration officials.
 C-SPAN video of Trump Tower allegedly shows Al-Rumaihi entering Trump Tower on 12 December 2016 with Trump Attorney Michael Cohen at 7:42:30 and exiting at 9:08:15.